silverstripe/silverstripe-framework/docs/en/reference/member.md

 (see below).
 </div>

-You can defined subclasses of `[api:Member]` to add extra fields or functionality to the built-in membership system.
+You can define subclasses of `[api:Member]` to add extra fields or functionality to the built-in membership system.

 	:::php
 	class MyMember extends Member {